Homework 1

 }

-is called with the input linked lists in1 = 1,2,3,4
+What linked list is returned if llrec is called with the input linked lists in1 = 1,2,3,4 and in2 = 5,6?

 To show work, you can draw a call tree or box diagram of the function calls using some simplified substitution of your choice rather than pointer values (e.g. “p3” for a pointer to a node with value 3).
 Submit your answers as a PDF (using some kind of illustration software or scanned handwritten notes where you use your phone to convert to PDF) showing your work and derivations supporting your final answer.
-You must name the file q4_answers.pdf
+You must name the file.

 Problem 5 - NOT GRADED (PRACTICE ONLY) - Constructors and Destructors (0%)

-Place your answers to the questions below in the same file as your answers to problem 1 and 2 (i.e. hw1.txt
+Place your answers to the questions below in the same file as your answers to problem 1 and 2 (i.e. hw1.txt).
+You do not need to test and compile the code below.
+You are just writing out your answers in the hw1.txt file.

-Suppose you were given the following class to model an entry in your contacts list which uses a custom Str
+Suppose you were given the following class to model an entry in your contacts list which uses a custom Str class that models a string and replaces std::string.

 #ifndef ENTRY_H